robolyst/osquant/content/papers/monitoring-trading-systems/index.md

         condition: service_healthy
 ```

-A fantastic feature of Grafana is defining all config in code.
+A fantastic feature of Grafana is defining all configuration in code.
 This includes the database connection and dashboards.
 That's all a little involved to walk through here.
 However, the accompanying Github repository is setup with a Grafana service, configured to talk to the Elastic Search database, and has ready built dashboards included for you to explore.

 # Accompanying Repository